Compliance

 • Decentralized model: If your ship is part of a broader fleet with different sizes and nuances in your landscape where a “one size fits all” approach isn’t applicable, consider a decentralized governance model.
 This model is used for organizations that have multiple Salesforce environments with disparate requirements across business units or geographies.

-• Hybrid model: If the ships in your fleet look the same, but can choose how to manage their individual crews, the hybrid governance model may work for you.
+• Hybrid model: If the ships in your fleet look the same but can choose how to manage their individual crews, the hybrid governance model may work for you.
 This model sets a baseline for standardizing general best practices under a common framework with leeway for allowing individual business units or geographies to manage unique localizations based on their needs.

 Development lifecycle